-Your child is having an asthma attack if you see any of the signs listed below.
-Follow your child's Asthma Action Plan.
+If you notice any of these signs, it means your child is having an asthma attack.
+Follow your Asthma Action Plan.
 If you do not have one, call your child's doctor right away.

-- Coughing or wheezing - Chest tightness - Less playful than normal or hard to wake up - Trouble catching their breath - An older child may sit hunched over or may not be able to say a full sentence without stopping to take a breath. - A baby may have a softer cry than normal and may not be able to suck on a pacifier or bottle well. - The skin between the ribs and around the collarbones pulls in with each breath.
-This is called retractions. - The nose may open wider than normal, like a bull's nose, with each breath. - Breathing faster than normal - To find out if your child has a normal breathing rate, count breaths when they are calm or sleeping. - Normal breathing rates are: - Birth to 1 year 30 to 40 breaths in 1 minute - 1 to 8 years 24 to 30 breaths in 1 minute - 9 years and older 16 to 24 breaths in 1 minute
+- Coughing or wheezing - Chest tightness - Less playful than normal or hard to wake up - Trouble catching his breath - An older child may sit hunched over or be unable to speak a full sentence without stopping to take a breath. - A baby may have a softer cry than normal and may not be able to suck on a pacifier or bottle well. - The skin between the ribs and around the collarbones pulls in with each breath.
+This is called retractions. - The nose may open wider than normal, like a bull's nose, with each breath. - Breathing faster than normal - To find out if your child has a normal breathing rate, count breaths when he is calm or sleeping. - Normal breathing rates are: - Birth to 1 year 30 to 40 breaths in 1 minute - 1 to 8 years 24 to 30 breaths in 1 minute - 9 years and older 16 to 24 breaths in 1 minute

-If your child has a blue, purple or pale gray color to the lips, gums or nails, call 911 RIGHT AWAY.
+If your child has a blue, purple or pale gray color to the lips, gums or fingernails, call 911 RIGHT AWAY.
 This is an emergency.